 The Exchange requests accelerated effectiveness pursuant to Section 19(b)(2) of the Act.
 58 The Exchange believes that the current liquidity in shares of and options on IBIT will mitigate concerns regarding potential manipulation of IBIT and/or disruption of IBIT upon increasing the position limit.
-ISE's proposed position and exercise limit of 250,000 contracts on IBIT options is appropriate given the market capitalization and ADV of IBIT and designed to prevent fraudulent and manipulative acts and practices.
-If IBIT were compared to the 1,934 stocks that have position limits of 250,000 contracts to less than 500,000 contracts it would rank in the 88th percentile for market capitalization and the 99th percentile for ADV.
-Also, the Exchange believes increasing the position (and exercise limits) for IBIT options from 25,000 to 250,000 contracts will provide market participants with the ability to more effectively execute their trading and hedging activities and may allow Market-Makers to maintain their liquidity in these options in amounts commensurate with the continued high consumer demand in IBIT options market.
-The proposed higher position and exercise limit for IBIT may also encourage other liquidity providers to continue to trade on the Exchange rather than shift their volume to OTC markets, which will enhance the process of price discovery conducted on the Exchange through increased order flow and a higher position and exercise limit would further allow institutional investors to utilize IBIT options for prudent risk management purposes.
-ISE notes that IBIT options trade in penny increments as of January 2, 2025, pursuant to the Penny Interval Program..59 The most actively traded options classes are included in the Penny Program based on certain objective criteria (trading volume thresholds and initial price tests).
-As noted in the Penny Approval Order, the Penny Program reflects a certain level of trading interest (either because the class is newly listed or a class that experience a significant growth in investor interest) to
+Subjecting options on IBIT to the position limits in Options 9, Sections 13(d) and corresponding exercise limits in Options 9, Section 15, similar to most other options, may also encourage other liquidity providers to continue to trade on the Exchange rather than shift their volume to OTC markets, which will enhance the process of price discovery conducted on the Exchange through increased order flow.
+Further, a potentially higher position and exercise limit would allow institutional investors to utilize IBIT options for prudent risk management purposes.
+ISE notes that IBIT options trade in penny increments as of January 2, 2025, pursuant to the Penny Interval Program..
+59 The most actively traded options classes are included in the Penny